Thirty-two ounces of water was collected from one spray nozzle in 30 seconds. What is the nozzle delivery rate in gallons per minute?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Next, since the water was collected in 30 seconds, we need to convert this time into minutes.
-There are 60 seconds in a minute, so 30 seconds is equivalent to ( \frac{30}{60} ) minutes, which simplifies to 0.5 minutes.
+Next, since the water was collected in 30 seconds, we need to convert that time into minutes to find the rate in gallons per minute.
+There are 60 seconds in a minute, so:

 Subscribe